 Primary Custody for Children's Father

 Mr. Valentine was retained by a young father and his fiancé, a schoolteacher at a local public school, in a custody battle with the mother of his two minor children.
-The mother had withheld the children from Father for months during the pandemic and filed suit for custody.
-Following substantial preparation and gathering the support of numerous witnesses, including the Principal who would testify to the loving environment of Father, the Court awarded primary custody to our client.
+The mother had withheld the children from the father for months during the pandemic and filed suit for custody.
+Following substantial preparation and gathering the support of numerous witnesses, including the principal who would testify to the loving environment of the father, the Court awarded primary custody to our client.
 The children are now able to grow up in a stable, safe environment and continue attending school in Cleveland County.

 Practice area(s): Family

 You could say Josh has a God-given ability for sustaining long-term relationships.
 He and his wife first met in elementary school and went to Gardner Webb University (GWU) together, where they tied for number 1 in their class.
 Then, they both started law school on the same day of their graduation and got married during their first semester.

 He has also known his law partner Blake Caulder since Kindergarten.
 Theirs is the perfect partnership.
 “He’s the brake; I am the accelerator,” Josh says.